McMaartenz/SAOSSL-scripts/README.md

 In this repository you may find files with a rather peculiar programming language.
 The Secure AOS Software Language or shortened as SAOSSL works merely in Scratch and is designed for fun.

-## Branches

-- Master branch: Programs are stable.
-- Beta branch: Programs are not stable and should be executed with care.

 ## How to execute
 Scripts are currently able to be executed by following these simple steps:
 1. Open a file by choice